Finding a Top Financial Advisor Firm in Nashville, Tennessee

 Covenant Partners offers personal asset management, retirement planning, estate planning, tax planning and debt counsel to its individual clients.
 The firm also offers programs tailored to business owners, like payroll services and income management.

 The fee-only firm serves less than 100 individual clients, with more have high net worths than not.

 Covenant Partners has been in business since 1997.
 Co-founders Todd D. Glisson and J. Banks Link are a certified financial planner (CFP) and a chartered financial analyst (CFA), respectively.

 In addition to investment management, the practice offers what it calls fiscal counsel services on a retainer basis to individuals and businesses.
 These services may include analysis and management of income and expenses, cash flow, debt service, insurance needs and more.

 Covenant Partners generally has a buy-and-hold approach, investing for the long term.
 It primarily implements asset allocations using mutual funds, exchange-traded funds (ETFs), limited partnership interests in private real estate and private investments.
 At the client's request, it may design and manage a portfolio that contains only individual stocks.

 Tillman Hartley is a fee-only firm that works mostly with high-net-worth individuals as well as some individuals and charitable organizations.
 It offers financial planning and investment management services - plus something called Family Board of Directors services, which is designed for families with at least $40 million in assets.
 A team of advisors from the firm meets with these clients quarterly.
 In addition to families, the firm also provides these services to other entities, like foundations and trusts.

-The firm doesn’t typically charge an account minimum, although it may charge a minimum fee for smaller accounts.
+The firm has an account minimum of $500,000 for advisory services, and it may charge a minimum fee for smaller accounts.

 Tillman Hartley Background